kuyajp123/Rescuenect/Frontend/src/components/ui/Map/map-component-docs.md

 - The component requires marker icon assets at specific paths.
 Ensure these are available in your build.
 - The default center coordinates are set for a location in the Philippines (14.2965, 120.7925).
 - Map interactions (dragging, zooming, etc.) can be disabled by setting `dragging={false}`.
-- The `hasMapControl` prop enables automatic centering on the first marker in the data array.
+- The `hasMapControl` prop enables automatic centering on the first marker in the combined data arrays.
-- Earthquake circle markers automatically use severity-based colors when `markerType="earthquake"` or `markerType="circle"`.
+- **Recommended Approach**: Use `earthquakeData` and `statusData` props for cleaner separation of concerns.
+- **Legacy Support**: The `data` prop with `markerType` is still supported for backward compatibility.
+- When using separated data arrays, the component automatically:
+  - Renders earthquake data as circle markers with circles
+  - Renders status data as icon markers without circles
+  - Combines all data for map centering when `hasMapControl={true}`

 ## Browser Compatibility